sparkle-project/sparkle-project.github.io/documentation/index.md

 If you update regular app bundles and you have set up DSA signatures, you can use a tool to generate appcasts automatically:

-  * Build your app and compress it (e.g. in a ZIP or tar.bz2 archive), and put the archive in a new folder.
+  * Build your app and compress it (e.g. in a DMG/ZIP/tar.bz2 archive), and put the archive in a new folder.
 This folder will be used to store all your future updates.
   * Run `generate_appcast` tool from Sparkle's distribution archive specifying the path to your DSA private key, and the folder with update archives:

         ./bin/generate_appcast /path/to/your/dsa_priv.pem /path/to/your/updates_folder/